rixx/books.rixx.de/data/reviews/iain-banks/whit/index.md

 I can't write a good review for this book, because it was clear that I was in the wrong headspace for it.
 Banks describes a modern-day cult from the inside perspective of the potential next leader, a devoted young woman.
 She has a strong voice, strong opinions, and the narration mirrors her perspective beautifully.
-I suspect this book can be fairly enjoyable, but to me it felt only depressing.
+I suspect this book can be enjoyable, but to me it felt only depressing.